Gough Square Chambers pupil barrister recruitment

 The Legal Cheek View

 An expert in all things consumer law and finance, Gough Square is a highly specialised set with one of the biggest pupillage awards in the market.
-Guaranteeing a whopping £100k between direct payments and guaranteed earnings in the second six, recruits can expect to be trained well, worked hard, and invested in from day one.
-On the smaller side with 27 juniors and 3 KCs, the set is only looking to take on up to one pupil.
+Offering a whopping £100,000 between direct payments and guaranteed earnings in the second six, recruits can expect to be trained well, worked hard, and invested in from day one.
+On the smaller side with just 29 juniors and three KCs, the set is only looking to take on up to one pupil.

-This rookie will, however, get the full attention that Chambers can offer.
-“I had three pupil supervisors who were all highly invested in my development”, reports one, noting how “two of them still lead me in cases today.”
-“All my supervisors had different specialisms, so I was exposed to all of chambers’ work”, another notes, with a further junior reporting that “my practising second six was invaluable, with lots of instructions from clients who still instruct me now.”
-Beyond this set and structured training, “chambers also provide regular training to clients and all are welcome to attend thus helping to increase their knowledge base.”
+This rookie will, however, get the full attention that chambers can offer.
+“I had three pupil supervisors who were all highly invested in my development,” reports one junior, noting that “two of them still lead me in cases today.”
+“All my supervisors had different specialisms, so I was exposed to all of chambers’ work”, adds another happy tenant, with a further recruit reporting that “my practising second six was invaluable, with lots of instructions from clients who still instruct me now.”
+Those joining the set can expect a “good balance of supervisor-led and pupil-led projects” as well as “a good variety of assessed and un-assessed tasks,” according to our insiders.
+Tasks are “done with all members of chambers, not just supervisors” so you’ll benefit from “a variety of styles and feedback”.
+Beyond this, “chambers also provide regular training to clients, and all are welcome to attend thus helping to increase their knowledge base.”
 Impressive stuff!

 Continue reading